 According to Dubai Government’s website, the following can apply for UAE passport:

-* For any information regarding UAE passports application and requirements in Abu Dhabi and the Northern Emirates, you may contact Federal Authority for Identity and Citizenship on 600522222 or Amer Service for Dubai passports services on 8005111.
+* For any information regarding UAE passports application and requirements in Abu Dhabi and the Northern Emirates, you may contact Federal Authority for Identity and Citizenship, Customs and Port Securityon 600522222 or Amer Service for Dubai passports services on 8005111.

 Collapse of global mobility as a result of COVID-19

 The COVID-19 pandemic has caused major disruptions to global mobility, hindering international travel and rendering passport powers to an all-time low.
-Despite these obstacles of COVID-19, the UAE’s passport keeps its power; it was ranked 13th globally as of 25 August 2020.
+Despite these obstacles of COVID-19, the UAE’s passport keeps its power; it was ranked 1st globally as of October 2021.
+At the current time, a holder of the UAE’s passport can travel to 153 countries; 99 destinations offered visa-free travel and 54 offered eVisa or visa on arrival at the airport.

 The Ministry of Foreign Affairs and International Cooperation (MoFAIC) recently launched the UAE Passport Force initiative, with the view to place the State's passport on the list of the five most important passports in the world by 2021 upon the directives of Sheikh Abdullah bin Zayed Al Nahyan, Minister of Foreign Affairs and International Cooperation.